Serving Lytham and its surrounding areas, Bond & Bloom is a contemporary florist with traditional skills and values.

 It is an honour to pay homage to two strong women, Nancy Bond and daughter Jane, who made a living as Provisions Merchants and served the people of Lytham 125 years ago.
 They opened their shop after Nancy’s husband died at sea whilst captaining his ship.
 After Nancy passed away in 1893, Jane continued alone, aged 23, bringing up her younger siblings until she married our great grandfather James Boardman of Boardman’s Farm.

-We love to think that Nancy and Jane looked out on same the delightful cottages, and, like us, enjoyed the seasonal changes of the tree outside the shop.
+We love to think that Nancy and Jane looked out on the same delightful cottages, and, like us, enjoyed the seasonal changes of the tree outside the shop.
 That's why we call it "Granny’s Tree".

 List of Householders & Businesses, Lytham, 1895